Loading…

 Table 1 - The Pros and Cons of Each BIOS Update Method

 The 6-step approach guides you through the process, where I update one of my Laptops.
-This is followed by the answers to some of the common issues when updating in this way.
-We then look at the Computer enthusiast's method (link), and then the AMI AFUWIN method (link).
+This is followed by the answers to some common issues when updating in this way.
+We then look at the Computer enthusiast's method, and then the American Megatrends BIOS update method using the AMI AFUWIN utility.

-Carefully follow each step below.
-Do not miss out on any of the steps or try and cut corners.
-This is how mistakes happen.
-There is an interactive and downloadable checklist (link) for you to use at the end of the process.
+Follow each step carefully — skipping steps or cutting corners increases the risk of errors.
+There is an interactive and downloadable checklist for you to use at the end of the process.

 The easiest and fastest way to identify your computer model and motherboard is to Press Win+R → type msinfo32 → Enter.